jesselessa/weather-app-node-express-api/README.md

 # weather-app-node-express-api

-This project is the API for a [weather application that I created with React and Tailwind CSS](https://github.com/jesselessa/weather-app-react-tailwind-client).
+This project is a custom API for a [weather application that I created with React and Tailwind CSS](https://github.com/jesselessa/weather-app-react-tailwind-client).

 ## Table of Contents